-- 1. Incorporated Management Committees (IMCs) may grant the following types of leave for teachers and non-teaching staff in accordance with the conditions provided by the Code of Aid, the Employment Ordinance and the instructions the Permanent Secretary may from time to time issue: - (a) Leave for Teachers - (i) sick leave (paid or no-pay); - (ii) maternity leave (paid or no-pay); - (iii) special tuberculosis leave (paid or no-pay); - (iv) special leave for a maximum of 2 days per school year (paid); - (v) study leave endorsed by the Permanent Secretary in advance (paid); - (vi) leave for teachers serving as jurors or witnesses (paid); and - (vii) leave for a maximum of 14 days per school year for special events like representing the HKSAR in national/international conferences or events such as the Asian Games and the Olympic Games; or being invited to present paper or speak at national/international conferences in connection with education; or participating in training and camping exercises of Civil Aid Service, Auxiliary Medical Service or Auxiliary Police Force (paid). - (b) Leave for Laboratory Technicians and Specialist Staff - (i) annual leave (paid); - (ii) sick leave, special tuberculosis leave and maternity leave (paid or no-pay); and - (iii) leave for juror or witness services (paid). - (c) Leave for Non-teaching Staff
+- 1. Incorporated Management Committees (IMCs) may grant the following types of leave for teaching and non-teaching staff in accordance with the conditions provided by the Code of Aid for Aided Schools, the Employment Ordinance and the instructions the Permanent Secretary may from time to time issue: - (a) Leave for Teaching Staff - (i) sick leave (paid or no-pay); - (ii) maternity leave (paid or no-pay); - (iii) paternity leave (paid)4; - (iv) special tuberculosis leave (paid or no-pay); - (v) special leave for a maximum of 2 days per school year (paid); - (vi) study leave endorsed by the Permanent Secretary in advance (paid); - (vii) leave for juror or witness service (paid); - (viii) leave for a maximum of 14 days per school year for special events like representing the HKSAR in national/international conferences or events such as the Asian Games and the Olympic Games; or being invited to present paper or speak at national/international conferences5 in connection with education; or participating in training and camping exercises of Civil Aid Service, Auxiliary Medical Service or Auxiliary Police Force (paid); and - (ix) any other types of no-pay leave6. - (b) Leave for Non-teaching Staff